-How to grow your business on Instagram
+How can I grow my business on Instagram?

-As a small business selling your products or services is key to the survival of your business and of course, keeping your dream alive.
+As a small fashion or beauty business selling your products or services is key to the survival of your business and of course, keeping your dream alive.
 Social media can seem a chore, it's overwhelming and disheartening when you post an image on Instagram but you don't get much interest or engagement.
 You see other brands, bloggers or event organisers doing well but you're left wondering what you're doing wrong with an uphill battle.

 With 90% of UK Instagram being females and under the age of 35 the platform embraces the selfie generation browsing, passing time and wanting to be inspired.
 Instagram is ideal for fashion and beauty businesses and it's highly luckily the platform is for you too.
 To get started or improve your account to attract your potential consumers, here are my golden rules for Instagram success.

 It may seem obvious but without being patronising many businesses don't set themselves social media plan or platform goals.

 To begin with, you need to start thinking about three goals you'd like to achieve for your fashion business Instagram account.
 I always advise my clients to avoid goals such as, 'increase followers', as in the online marketing industry followers are not seen as a credible measurement of success.
 Yes, many uninformed businesses, bloggers, PR agencies and so-called social media experts go with followers but from experience, they don't succeed as well as the one's that apply authentic online marketing approach.
 For instance, imagine you're a jewellery brand and you're trying to reach young urban teenagers but your followers could be males who loves your images of the female models.
 They aren't your ideal buyer/consumer (also known as the target audience).